Home/Blog/

 Abby Wang

-Founder of AOVOLT | 13+ Years in Mobile Accessories
+Founder of ESC | 13+ Years in Mobile Accessories

 With over 13 years of deep-rooted expertise in the mobile accessories industry, I have dedicated my career to more than just selling products—I bridge the gap between complex technology and evolving market needs.
-In 2022, I founded Shenzhen ESC Technology and launched AOVOLT, a brand built on the principle: "Always On.
+In 2022, I founded Shenzhen ESC Technology and launched ESC, a brand built on the principle: "Always On.
 Value Of Limitless Time."
 My journey includes partnering with 150+ major clients across 50 countries, specializing in high-stakes negotiations and long-term account management.
 What sets my approach apart is a rare blend of technical proficiency and market intuition.
 At ESC, we don't just meet demand; we anticipate it.
 Our mission is to lead the market by creating value-driven solutions that empower our global partners to stay ahead in a fast-paced digital landscape.
 Let's connect to power the future of mobile energy.

 View Youtube Profile